 Off-site precasting is poured in a factory situation and is transported to the site once ready to be installed.
-By precasting offsite, the concrete can be prepared and set in a controlled environment away from weather related variables that could cause inaccuracies and disrupt quality finishes.
-For instance, Akura’s precast factory has been designed to provide a controlled environment optimal for reduced curing times and advanced mix ratios achieve superior strength to withstand transport and erection loads.
+By precasting offsite, the concrete can be prepared and set in a controlled environment away from weather-related variables that could cause inaccuracies and disrupt quality finishes.
+For instance, Akura’s precast factory has been designed to provide a controlled environment optimal for reduced curing times and advanced mix ratios that achieve superior strength to withstand transport and erection loads.

-Off-site precast panelling also allows for more accurate positioning of inserts, insulation, openings and services due to the use of high-quality framework that cannot be used in tilt-up manufacturing.
+Off-site precast panelling also allows for more accurate positioning of inserts, insulation, openings and services due to the use of a high-quality framework that cannot be used in tilt-up manufacturing.
 Furthermore, precast panels allow for the integration of architecturally designed features such as wood grain, polished and exposed aggregate finishes for a unique and aesthetically pleasing result.

 TILT-UP PANEL MANUFACTURING

-On-site tilt-up panel manufacturing is a time and space consuming practice that can impact on the quality assurance of the final product.
+On-site tilt-up panel manufacturing is a time and space consuming practice that can impact the quality assurance of the final product.
 But it can be beneficial on small, hard to access sites that precast concrete panels would not be able to be transported into.
 Tilt-up panel manufacturing can restrict other work on-site given the panels take up so much site space and can result in extra joins due to the walls being bigger than the ground available.